-Interactive training modules designed to simulate real-world tasks and challenges.
+Interactive training modules will be designed to simulate real-world tasks and challenges.
 These modules will incorporate feedback mechanisms to adapt to the learner's progress and provide real-time assistance.
-For example, in a software development training program, the AI agent could guide learners through coding exercises, debug errors, and explain complex concepts.
+For example, in a software development training program, the AI agent learners through coding could guide debug explain exercises. errors. and complex concepts.